mikearnaldi/workers-conf-2022/slides/02-motivation.md

 ```

 ---

-# Motivation
+layout: full
+---

-## Interruption
+# Interruption

-We will be using the javascript standard `AbortController`, doing better wouldn't fit the slides:
+Ongoing operations should be interrupted on failures:

 <style>
 pre .code-container {